-Chassis Switch can operate as either FTP/TFTP client or server.
-When Chassis Switch operates as a FTP/TFTP client, configuration files or system files can be downloaded from the remote FTP/TFTP servers (can be hosts or other switches) without affecting its normal operation.
+Switch can operate as either FTP/TFTP client or server.
+When switch operates as a FTP/TFTP client, configuration files or system files can be downloaded from the remote FTP/TFTP servers (can be hosts or other switches) without affecting its normal operation.
 And file list can also be retrieved from the server in ftp client mode.
-Of course, Chassis Switch can also upload current configuration files or system files to the remote FTP/TFTP servers (can be hosts or other switches).
-When Chassis Switch operates as a FTP/TFTP server, it can provide file upload and download service for authorized FTP/TFTP clients, as file list service as FTP server.
+Of course, switch can also upload current configuration files or system files to the remote FTP/TFTP servers (can be hosts or other switches).
+When switch operates as a FTP/TFTP server, it can provide file upload and download service for authorized FTP/TFTP clients, as file list service as FTP server.
 Here are some terms frequently used in FTP/TFTP.

 - ROM: Short for EPROM, erasable read-only memory.
-EPROM is repalced by FLASH memory in Chassis Switch. - SDRAM: RAM memory in the Chassis Switch, used for system software operation and configuration sequence storage. - FLASH: Flash memory used to save system file and configuration file. - System file: including system image file and boot file. - System image file: refers to the compressed file for Chassis Switch hardware driver and software support program, usually refer to as IMAGE upgrade file.
-In Chassis Switch, the system image file is allowed to save in FLASH only.
-Chassis Switch mandates the name of system image file to be uploaded via FTP in Global Mode to be nos.img, other IMAGE system files will be rejected. - Boot file: refers to the file initializes the Chassis Switch, also referred to as the ROM upgrade file (Large size file can be compressed as IMAGE file).
-In Chassis Switch, the boot file is allowed to save in ROM only.
-Chassis Switch mandates the name of the boot file to be boot.rom. - Configuration file: including start up configuration file and running configuration file.
-The distinction between start up configuration file and running configuration file can facilitate the backup and update of the configurations. - Start up configuration file: refers to the configuration sequence used in Chassis Switch start up.
-Chassis Switch start up configuration file stores in FLASH only, corresponding to the so called configuration save.
-To prevent illicit file upload and easier configuration, Chassis Switch mandates the name of start up configuration file to be startup-config.

-- Running configuration file: refers to the running configuration sequence use in the Chassis Switch.
-In Chassis Switch, the running configuration file stores in the RAM.
+EPROM is repalced by FLASH memory in switch. - SDRAM: RAM memory in the switch, used for system software operation and configuration sequence storage. - FLASH: Flash memory used to save system file and configuration file. - System file: including system image file and boot file. - System image file: refers to the compressed file for switch hardware driver and software support program, usually refer to as IMAGE upgrade file.
+In switch, the system image file is allowed to save in FLASH only.
+Switch mandates the name of system image file to be uploaded via FTP in Global Mode to be nos.img, other IMAGE system files will be rejected. - Boot file: refers to the file initializes the switch, also referred to as the ROM upgrade file (Large size file can be compressed as IMAGE file).
+In switch, the boot file is allowed to save in ROM only.
+Switch mandates the name of the boot file to be boot.rom. - Configuration file: including start up configuration file and running configuration file.
+The distinction between start up configuration file and running configuration file can facilitate the backup and update of the configurations. - Start up configuration file: refers to the configuration sequence used in switch start up.
+Switch start up configuration file stores in FLASH only, corresponding to the so called configuration save.
+To prevent illicit file upload and easier configuration, switch mandates the name of start up configuration file to be startup-config. - Running configuration file: refers to the running configuration sequence use in the switch.
+In switch, the running configuration file stores in the RAM.
 In the current version, the running configuration sequence running-config can be saved from the RAM to FLASH by write command or copy running-config startup-config command, so that the running configuration sequence becomes the start up configuration file, which is called configuration save.
-To prevent illicit file upload and easier configuration, Chassis Switch mandates the name of running configuration file to be running-config. - Factory configuration file: The configuration file shipped with Chassis Switch in the name of factory-config.
-Run set default and write, and restart the Chassis Switch, factory configuration file will be loaded to overwrite current start up configuration file.
+To prevent illicit file upload and easier configuration, switch mandates the name of running configuration file to be running-config. - Factory configuration file: The configuration file shipped with switch in the name of factory-config.
+Run set default and write, and restart the switch, factory configuration file will be loaded to overwrite current start up configuration file.